saucelabs/sauce-docs/docs/mobile-apps/features/biometric-authentication.md

 To enable fingerprint and facial recognition on iOS and Android real devices:

-1. Add the `allowTouchIdEnroll` capability to your test configuration and set it to `true`.
+1. Add the `biometricsInterception` capability to your test configuration and set it to `true`.
    :::note

-   Setting `allowTouchIdEnroll` does not update your app's biometric interception setting in Sauce Labs.
+   Setting `biometricsInterception` does not update your app's biometric interception setting in Sauce Labs.
 It only sets the capability for the test in the event that the app setting in Sauce Labs is _different_ from the test script capability.

-   - If biometric interception is ENABLED for the app in Sauce Labs, setting `allowTouchIdEnroll=true` or omitting it will have no effect, but setting `allowTouchIdEnroll=false` will disable the enrollment for the test, overriding the app setting.
+   - If biometric interception is ENABLED for the app in Sauce Labs, setting `biometricsInterception=true` or omitting it will have no effect, but setting `biometricsInterception=false` will disable the enrollment for the test, overriding the app setting.
    - The opposite is true if biometric interception is DISABLED for the app in Sauce Labs.

    :::